-Monster Monkey Studios is home to tattoo artists Bosco, Rayne Lynn, and Sean Amlie.
+Monster Monkey Studios is home to tattoo artists Bosco, Rayne Lynn, and Will Winford.
 We have been open in Merritt Island since 2005, and offer custom tattooing in a friendly and professional atmosphere.
 Some tattoo services we offer include portraits, fine detail, American traditional, custom lettering, color, and black&grey.
 We never charge extra to come up with original artwork for your tattoo, and consultations are always free.
 We feature private rooms and a relaxing environment in our studio to help you feel at ease, even if this is your very first time in the tattoo chair.
 The links below will show you around.

 1. How much do you charge?

 We base our pricing around a $125.00 per hour rate.
 If a tattoo is on the smaller side, a price quote can

 be given during a consultation.
 A tattoo priced in this manner generally costs between $60 and $375.00,

 and takes up to 3 hours to complete.
 The studio minimum is $50.00 for overhead and equipment.

 Larger work is priced at the hourly rate.
 We NEVER charge to design your artwork.
 You will only be